JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 7. Select **Custom function** at the bottom

 8. We have to choose a 'trigger' template.
 Azure Functions are triggered by events in Azure.
 A list of possible triggers will be shown.
 At this moment there are 65+ Bash, Batch, C#, F#, JavaScript, PHP, Powershell Python and TypeScript triggers.
-Select the **EventHubTrigger - C#** template
+Select the **EventHubTrigger**. *Note*: you can select directly the **C#** template within the tile

     ![](img/azure-function-app-eventhubtrigger.png)

-9. At the bottom of the selected template page (use the scrollbar of the current page), you have to fill in the field 'Name your function'.
+9. The New Function dialog is shown.
+The C# language is already selected.
+You have to fill in the field 'Name your function'.
 Change **EventHubTriggerCSharp1** into **IoTWorkshopEventHubFunction**

-10. We do not have to remember EventHub credentials anymore.
-Next to the field 'Event Hub connection' select **new**
+10. Next to the field 'Event Hub connection' select **new**

     ![](img/function/azure-function-connection-new.png)

 11. A new dialog is shown.
 The needed 'Event Hub connection' is filled in already or you can **select** it using the drop downs.
-Do you see the policy of then namespace?
+Do you see the policy of the namespace?

     ![](img/function/azure-function-connection-dialog.png)

 12. Press **Select** to continue.
 You are back to the input fields

-13. **Fill in** 'iotworkshop-eh' in the Event Hub name field
+13. The Connection string is now filled in into the corresponding field

-14. The Connection string is now filled in into the corresponding field
+14. **Fill in** 'iotworkshop-eh' in the Event Hub name field

     ![](img/azure-function-app-eventhubtrigger-new.png)